ROTGP/auth-sodium/docs/README.md

   * support Laravel 7+

+## The traditional authentication model

+The traditional model is for the client to send the user's password to 'log in', which is then hashed on the server (which is computationally expensive) and compared with a previously-saved hash.
+If they match, then a token (with an expiration date) is stored on the server and issued to the client.
+For future requests, the client provides the token.
+The issue with this is that the client must then store the token, send it with each request, renew it if it has expired, or request a new one if it is rejected.
+Furthermore, tokens are susceptible to misuse if they fall into the hands of an attacker, as they may be used to authenticate any number of requests.

 ## What is a stateless API?

-Put simply, each request must contain all of the information necessary to be understood by the server, rather than be dependent on the server remembering prior requests.
+Put simply, each request must contain all of the information necessary to be understood by the server, and to authenticate the user making the request, rather than being dependent on the server 'remembering' previously successful authentications from the user.

 ## How LibSodium works